-- Data Monitoring and Safety Committee (DMSC) to review the data at each interim analysis as described in the Statistical Analysis section, as the updates to the randomisation scheme occur in order to ensure that the process is working correctly and to review and monitor the accruing data to ensure the rights, safety and wellbeing of the trial participants. - Trial Steering Committee (TSC) the Trial Steering Committee ensure the rights, safety and wellbeing of the trial participants.
-They will make recommendations about how the study is operating, any ethical or safety issues and any data being produced from other relevant studies that might impact the trial. - Trial Management Group (TMG) is responsible for the day-to-day running of the trial, including monitoring all aspects of the trial and ensuring that the protocol is being adhered to.
-It will include Co-Investigators and will meet weekly in the first instance. - A core project team (PT) from within the TMG will meet daily as required for daily operational decision making.
+Data Monitoring and Safety Committee (DMSC) - to review the data at each interim analysis as described in the Statistical Analysis section, as the updates to the randomisation scheme occur in order to ensure that the process is working correctly and to review and monitor the accruing data to ensure the rights, safety and wellbeing of the trial participants.
+Composition, and roles and responsibilities of the DMSC are detailed in the DMSC charter.

+- Trial Steering Committee (TSC) the Trial Steering Committee ensure the rights, safety and wellbeing of the trial participants.
+They will make recommendations about how the study is operating, any ethical or safety issues and any data being produced from other relevant studies that might impact the trial.
+Composition, and roles and responsibilities of the TSC are detailed in the TSC charter. - Trial Management Group (TMG) is responsible for the day-to-day running of the trial, including monitoring all aspects of the trial and ensuring that the protocol is being adhered to.
+It will include Co-Investigators and will meet weekly in the first instance.
+Composition, and roles and responsibilities of the TMG are detailed in the TMG charter. - A core project team (PT) from within the TMG will meet weekly or as required for operational decision making (met daily at the start of the trial).